cslarsen/gameboy/README.md

 Copyright 2017 Christian Stigen Larsen
 Distributed under the GNU GPL v3 or later.

-The DMG-01 boot ROM in `roms/boot` is owned and copyrighted by Nintendo.
-You are not allowed to use or redistribute that file outside of this repository.
+The DMG-01 boot ROM in `roms/boot` is owned and copyrighted by Nintendo Co., Ltd. You are not allowed to use or redistribute that file outside of this repository.

+GameBoy is a registered trademark of the Nintendo Corporation.